Literature Database

-Top 30 Most-Cited G6PD Papers
+Top 20 Most Influential G6PD Papers

 A curated collection of the most influential and highly-cited research papers on Glucose-6-Phosphate Dehydrogenase deficiency, spanning discovery, genetics, clinical manifestations, and therapeutic approaches.

 Note: Citation counts are approximate estimates based on Google Scholar, Semantic Scholar, and other databases (as of early 2026).
 Papers are organized by research category and historical significance.
 Links to PubMed, DOI, and free PDF versions (where available) are provided.
-Click the orange citation badges to see approximate citation numbers for each paper.

 1